Advertise Lake Vacation Rentals

-Found at the north end of the Arbuckle Mountains, Arbuckle Reservoir is formed by Arbuckle Dam, located on Rock Creek, a tributary of the Washita River.
-The dam, with a height of 150 feet and length of 1,890 feet, was built by the Bureau of Reclamation and is managed by the U. S. Army Corps of Engineers.
+Located at the north end of the Arbuckle Mountains, Arbuckle Reservoir is created by Arbuckle Dam, located on a tributary of the Washita River: Rock Creek.
+One hundred, fifty feet and 1,890 feet long, the dam was built by the Bureau of Reclamation and is managed by the U. S. Army Corps of Engineers.
 Arbuckle Reservoir was created to provide water for the Arbuckle Project.
-The project provisions were to: (1) construct the dam, reservoir, and recreational facilities, (2) develop lands for wildlife management, (3) provide municipal and industrial water supplies to the nearby communities of Sulphur, Davis, Dougherty, Ardmore, and Wynnewood plus an oil refinery and Ardmore Industrial Air Park.
-Because the Arbuckle Project was not designed to supply irrigation needs water levels remain fairly stable during summer months.
+The project provisions were to: (1) construct the dam and its reservoir, and create recreational facilities, (2) develop lands for wildlife management, (3) provide municipal and industrial water supplies to the nearby communities of Sulphur, Davis, Dougherty, Ardmore, and Wynnewood plus an oil refinery and Ardmore Industrial Air Park.
+As the Arbuckle Project was not designed to supply irrigation needs, water levels remain fairly stable during summer months.

 Chickasaw National Recreation Area was created in 1976.
 Originally named Sulphur Springs Reservation in 1902, the historic mineral springs along Rock and Travertine Creeks became Platt National Park in 1906.
 Additional lands were added to the park to create today's recreation area covering approximately 3,400 acres.
 The Platt Historic District remains at the northern end of the park.
 Found within the historic district are multiple mineral springs, a bison pasture, and Travertine Nature Center.
 This educational center provides exhibits that explain the unique forest/prairie ecosystem, springs, and wildlife that exist around Lake Arbuckles.